Professional and Biographical Information

 Teaching Interests

-At Amherst College, I enjoy teaching a broad variety of courses, from introductory Spanish literature and culture classes to more advanced topics courses such as “Cultural Encounters: Islam in Spain” and “Women in Early Modern Spain.”
+At Amherst College, I enjoy teaching a broad variety of courses, from introductory Spanish literature and culture classes to more advanced topics courses such as “Multicultural Spain” and “Women in Early Modern Spain,” as well as a First Year Seminar on "Coexistence: Christians, Muslims, and Jews in Spain."
 Some of the recurring themes that are examined in these courses include questions of cultural contact and exchange, race, ethnicity, religion, and gender.
 I strive to make all my classes interdisciplinary in nature, including material from literary texts, historical accounts, legal documents, art, music, maps, and films.
 I am also passionate about motivating and encouraging students to make connections between the course material and topics that are relevant to their daily lives and the world around them, highlighting how many of the themes discussed in class are still pertinent today.
-Before arriving at Amherst, I taught a range of undergraduate Spanish language, composition, and culture courses at the University of Wisconsin-Madison and Bethel University in Minnesota.

 Research Interests